Doc Hollywood: Critical response

 Doc Hollywood draws its energy almost exclusively from cliché.
 Caton-Jones, perhaps because he's Scottish, feels free to indulge himself with every piece of small-town, movie-derived Americana he can train his camera on; he's an equal-opportunity borrower.
 Even Local Hero, directed by fellow Scotsman Bill Forsyth, gets pillaged.

 The cornball rowdiness is partially redeemed by the good cast, which includes Woody Harrelson as a lunky insurance salesman, David Ogden Stiers as the mayor, Roberts Blossom as a judge, Barnard Hughes as the town's decrepit doctor and Frances Sternhagen as a local busybody.
 Bridget Fonda turns up as a Hollywood-struck belle and, as usual, she's much stronger than her role allows for.
 Fonda has the power and the sass to become a major actress.
 Why did she bother with this dinky cameo?

 Michael J. Fox, as in The Secret of My Success and the Back to the Future films, goes in for a lot of scampering here.
 In between scampering, he mugs.
 It's probably just as well that Fox doesn't bring much gravity to the role; if he were any moonier and heartfelt, the film might really be exposed as a crock.

 Roger Ebert rated the film a three out of four stars stating "On the basis of the movie's trailer, I was expecting Doc Hollywood to be a comedy.
 And it is a comedy.
 But it surprised me by also being a love story, and a pretty good one – the kind where the lovers are smart enough to know all the reasons why they shouldn't get together, but too much in love to care."

+Filmink called Hamilton's cameo "hilarious".